Intact Financial Co. (IFC.TO) (TSE:IFC) PT Raised to C$168.00 at National Bank Financial

 Intact Financial Co.
-(IFC.TO) (TSE:IFC) had its target price hoisted by National Bank Financial from C$165.00 to C$168.00 in a research note issued to investors on Wednesday, AnalystRatings.net reports.
-National Bank Financial currently has an outperform rating on the stock.
-National Bank Financial also issued estimates for Intact Financial Co.
-(IFC.TO)’s Q3 2020 earnings at $2.15 EPS, Q4 2020 earnings at $2.32 EPS and FY2020 earnings at $8.43 EPS.
+(IFC.TO) (TSE:IFC) had its price objective increased by National Bank Financial from C$165.00 to C$168.00 in a research report issued to clients and investors on Tuesday, BayStreet.CA reports.
+The brokerage currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective would indicate a potential upside of 19.15% from the stock’s current price.

 Intact Financial Co.
-(IFC.TO) (TSE:IFC) last issued its quarterly earnings data on Tuesday, July 28th.
-The company reported C$2.35 EPS for the quarter, beating the consensus estimate of C$1.94 by C$0.41.
-The business had revenue of C$2.97 billion during the quarter, compared to analyst estimates of C$2.77 billion.
-Equities research analysts forecast that Intact Financial Co. will post 8.5651741 EPS for the current year.
+(IFC.TO) (TSE:IFC) last announced its quarterly earnings data on Tuesday, July 28th.
+The company reported C$2.35 EPS for the quarter, beating the Zacks’ consensus estimate of C$1.94 by C$0.41.
+The company had revenue of C$2.97 billion for the quarter, compared to analysts’ expectations of C$2.77 billion.
+On average, analysts expect that Intact Financial Co. will post 8.569999 EPS for the current fiscal year.

 Intact Financial Corporation, through its subsidiaries, provides property and casualty insurance products to individuals and businesses in Canada and the United States.
 It offers personal auto insurance; and insurance for motor homes, recreational vehicles, motorcycles, snowmobiles, and all-terrain vehicles.